daychopan/react-EditableText/README.md

 ```

 ### Customizable
-The component can optionally take "name" as a prop for further customizations
+The component can optionally take "name" as a prop
 ```javascript
 <EditableText name="sample"/>
 ```